Wendy D. DuBois

 RESEARCH SUMMARY

-The LCBG Animal Model and Genotyping Core Facility provides outstanding, reliable research support to a number of NCI intramural investigators.
-The Facility's mission is to create and maintain mouse models for various cancers including: - B cell lymphomas, - plasma cell tumors, - myeloma, - skin carcinogenesis and melanoma, - breast cancer, and - prostate cancer.
-The Core also performs a variety of genomic analyses in support of investigators.
+The LCBG Animal Model and Genotyping Facility provides outstanding, reliable research support to a number of LCBG intramural investigators and their collaborators.
+The Facility's mission is to create and maintain mouse models for various cancers, including: B cell lymphomas, plasma cell tumors, myeloma, skin carcinogenesis and melanoma, pancreatic, breast cancer, osteosarcoma and prostate cancer.

 Areas of Expertise